wcarc-on/wcarc-site/minutes/minutes202510.md

 ### Show and tell / Round Table

 Ted (VE2EDE) gave a report on the AREDN work in the Western Ottawa area.
-Both Ted and Lawrence (VA3IQ) have set up nodes, and Tom (VA3NFA) is setting up one.
+Both Ted and Lawrence (VA3IQ) have set up nodes, and Tom (VA3NFA) is setting one up.

 ### Ask the Club